mrlunchbox777/basic-setup/README.md

 Basic box setup, it's fairly customizable using bash/powershell and will work on gui-based and headless systems.
 Open a pr if you want something added.

-Currently only works on Windows and Linux.
+Currently only works on Windows(WIP) and Linux.

 ## Installation